hun-nemethpeter/cpp-reflector-mini/Proposal.md

 The idea of this proposal comes from the AngularJS HTML template framework. http://angularjs.org/
-I posted earlier my mini reflector tool, these code snippet comes from there. https://github.com/hun-nemethpeter/cpp-reflector-mini
+These code snippet based on this repo. https://github.com/hun-nemethpeter/cpp-reflector-mini

 Motivating example: